 PDG Karen has also chaired numerous committees and projects of the Independence Lions Club.
 PDG Karen has served as Region One Zone One Chairperson, Appointed as Region One Zone Two Chairperson, Region Chairperson, Leo Advisor Chairperson, PDGA Secretary, Cabinet Secretary (eight years), 2nd Vice District Governor and 1st Vice District Governor.

 PDG Karen has received Lion of the Year Plaques and several Certificates of Appreciation.
 PDG Karen is a Finis Davis Fellow, a Melvin Jones

-Fellow, has received an International President’s Certificate of Appreciation.
+Fellow, a member of the Kentucky Lions Hall of Fame, has received an International President’s Certificate of Appreciation.

 PDG Karen has attended all District 43T Convention’s since becoming a Lion,

 Four International Conventions, Two USA/Canada Forums.
 Lions Leadership Camp at Camp Crescendo.

 PDG Karen earned her Associate’s degree in Accounting at Indiana Business College.
 PDG Karen is a recipient of the NAPW (National Association

 of Professional Women) VIP Woman Award of the Year Award and is a member of the BNI Chapter – Referrals R Us.
 PDG Karen is currently Administrative Assistant for a Remediation/Remodeling/Restoration Company in Elsmere, KY.